willy61412/Skincare_Product_Information_Web_Scraper/README.md

 ### Contributions

 These files provide valuable insights into the differences in product lines among various brands, aiding in the development of effective product optimization strategies.

 This information can help companies to:

-- Compare product portfolio to evaluate whether they have competitive price points across similar products.
+- Compare product portfolios by evaluating whether they have competitive price points across similar products.
-- Identify key differences in ingredients and benefits, and discover unique products or ingredients that competitors offer but they do not.
+- Identify key differences by discovering unique ingredients or benefits that competitors offer but they do not.
-- Assess differences in product categories by analyzing what different product types exist between their products and competitors' products.
+- Assess product categories by analyzing the variety of product types between their products and those of competitors.
-- Evaluate consumer feedback differences to understand how consumer reviews and ratings vary between their products and those of competitors.
+- Evaluate consumer feedback to understand how reviews and ratings vary between their products and those of competitors.

 By leveraging these insights, companies can enhance their product offerings and improve overall performance.

 ### Data Overview

-The merged and organized dataset comprises 351 products, including information such as product names, prices, ingredients, benefits, and skin types.
+The merged and organized dataset comprises 351 products, including information such as product titles, prices, ingredients, skin types, reviews stars and sizes.

 The latest update was in May 2024.

 <br>